moulibheemaneti/mb_button/README.md

 * [Meet the developer](#meet-the-developer)

 ## General info
 **mb_button** is a third party flutter package.
 This is a simple version of buttons.
-This can be easily added to your flutter projects and make your works simpler and your code shorter.
+This can be easily added to your flutter projects.
+This make your works simpler and your code shorter.
 This is recently updated and has null safety too.
+You can now choose either MBButton with Icon or without Icon.
+No extra parameters added but the flexibility for developers is increased.

 ## Setup
 These are the steps on how to use this package.